by Jerry Waxler

 Free-write a descriptions of the journey taken by the main character, or ask a good friend to ask you what the book is about and try to explain it.
 Vary these synopses, looking for the overall lesson of the book, or some powerful transition, or a metaphor that keeps coming to mind, or something about a main character, main desire, or something about the time and place.
 Use these brainstorming session to reveal the power in characters and situations.
 Each possible synopsis might provide you with just the right phrase or idea to act as the guide post for the life of the book.
 Will it entice a reader, guide them through the journey, and leave them with an image after they close it that they would want to share with a friend?

-I have not yet published my memoir, tentatively titled Thinking My Way to the End of the World, but I have published two other books.
-The title of my self-help book for writers “Four Elements for Writers” accurately described the contents, but it didn’t make sense until after you finished reading it.
-Recently, working on a re-release, I arrived at a new candidate, “Writers: Train Your Brain!” which hopefully evokes more curiosity and direction before, during and after.
+My own memoir titled Thinking My Way to the End of the World hints at the philosophical intensity with which I approached my Coming of Age.
+My self help book for writers “Four Elements for Writers” accurately described the contents, but it didn’t make sense until after you finished reading it.
+After revising it, I arrived at a new title “How to Become a Heroic Writer” to indicate the goal of reading it.

 Sometimes the title appears from nowhere.
 Early in the design of my book about the surge of popular interest in memoirs, the title Memoir Revolution popped into my mind.
 It felt good to me and when I mentioned my working title to writers and even agents they said “Nice title.”
 So I kept it.